NlightNFotis/nlightnfotis.github.io/about.md

 I am Fotis Koutoulakis (Φώτης Κουτουλάκης, in Greek), a Computer Scientist, Engineer and Mathematician residing in Oxford, England.

-*I am currently open to employment opportunities*.
+I am currently working as a Software Engineer at GitHub, working on [CodeQL](https://codeql.github.com) and related infrastructure.

-Most recently I was a Senior Software Engineer at [Diffblue](https://www.diffblue.com)'s open source team, where I was working on maintaining [CBMC](https://github.com/diffblue/cbmc).
+Before that I was a Senior Software Engineer at [Diffblue](https://www.diffblue.com)'s open source team, where I was working on maintaining [CBMC](https://github.com/diffblue/cbmc).
 My day to day work was in C++ and Rust.